rekpero/InstaNotary/README.md

 MAGIC_NUMBER_AUTH = false
 ```

-**[Important] To add the server domain after setting up the server in EC2 instance** - Just replace the ROOT_URL in the `config/index.js` with the public DNS of the EC2 Instance
+**Note:- To add the server domain after setting up the server in EC2 instance** - Just replace the ROOT_URL in the `config/index.js` with the public DNS of the EC2 Instance

 ## How to run?